 The Transportation Planning Process produces ITS projects that must go through a project development or implementation process that applies a systems engineering approach to reduce risk and costly redesign efforts.
-Figure 2 illustrates the planning process, how the Wichita-Sedgwick County ITS Architecture is incorporated and where the Project Sequencing fits into the process.
-As illustrated in the figure, the ITS Related Projects that come out of the Wichita-Sedgwick County ITS Architecture are from the Project Sequencing List.
+Figure 2 illustrates the planning process, how the Wichita Area Regional ITS Architecture is incorporated and where the Project Sequencing fits into the process.
+As illustrated in the figure, the ITS Related Projects that come out of the architecture are from the Project Sequencing List.
 These projects are inputs into the Long Range Transportation Plan as well as the Strategic/Long Range Plans of other agencies outside the MPO process.